 Start planning early, have a clear goal, know what your budget is, be clear on the requirement for success and understand your IT team skillset.

 For more detail on how we recommend implementing a successful ICT Project, then download our Novatia Note: Planning an ICT Project –six steps towards successful implementation “

 Like to learn more?
-Andy Waring will be running a FREE webinar ''ICT Projects – Implementing an ICT project during and beyond a crisis", on Thursday 2nd July 2020 12.15 -12.45.
-For further details, as well as how to sign up, click here.
+Andy Waring has made a FREE webinar ''ICT Projects – Implementing an ICT project during and beyond a crisis."
+For further details and the recording, click here.

 Let us help you ...

 Alternatively, if you would like further help and would like to speak directly to us, get in touch either by phone on 01962 832632 or by email on firstname.lastname@example.org.
 We’d be happy to provide guidance.